 After a number of successful audits, our company became ISO 9002 Certified.
 This official Quality Certificate is awarded when an organisation meets the requirements of their customers, the laws and regulations applicable to the product and the requirements of the organisation itself.
 We scored well on all these points.

 In the meantime, the first two representatives of the fourth generation are also active within the family company.

-If you would like to know more about the history of our company, we would be pleased to send you the book, ‘Continuity through Innovation’.
-This book covers the time period 1926-2001 and has been published in both Dutch and English on the occasion of the 75th anniversary of our family company.
+If you would like to know more about the history of our company, we would be pleased to send you our book, ‘Continuity through Innovation’.
+This book covers the time period from 1926-2001 and has been published in both Dutch and English on the occasion of the 75th anniversary of our family company.